 The number of children living with hunger had fallen steadily over the past decade, but the coronavirus pandemic dealt a terrible blow to our progress as a nation - one that No Kid Hungry and other organizations will work to reverse during the long recovery ahead.

 As you might imagine, hunger is a problem that most often affects children from low-income families.
 A common way we measure poverty is the federal poverty level, a number set by the U.S. Department of Health and Human Services.
 The federal poverty level is the minimum amount of money a family needs each year to afford the necessities of life: food, clothing, shelter, and transportation.

 In 2021, the federal poverty level was $26,500 for a family of four.
 Of course, this number is a minimum.
 Families making twice that much are still considered low-income by most experts, and many struggle to make ends meet.

 How many Americans live in poverty?
-Over 34 million, or 10.5% of all Americans, according to 2019 data from the U.S. Census Bureau.
+37 million, or 11.4% of all Americans, according to 2020 data from the U.S. Census Bureau.
 12 million of those were children.
 This number, though shockingly high for a country of such enormous wealth, had fallen in recent years, but the coronavirus pandemic put a huge burden on already-struggling families, and the impact of that is not yet fully known.

 For a more comprehensive understanding of food insecurity, we recommend the USDA’s annual report on Household Food Security in the United States.

 Federal Food Programs

-One of the most effective way to help families and children is through federal nutrition programs.
+One of the most effective ways to help families and children is through federal nutrition programs.